MKTHEPLUGG/Terraform/remote-state/readme.md

 - **Consistency**: Ensure everyone on the team and all CI/CD processes use remote state.
 Having a mix of local and remote states will lead to conflicts and confusion.

-By integrating remote state into your CI/CD processes, you ensure a single source of truth for your infrastructure's current state, making your infrastructure deployments more consistent and reliable.

-Certainly!
 Let's create a Terraform configuration that will set up Azure Blob Storage for Terraform state management.

 ### **Prerequisites**:
 1. Ensure you have the Azure CLI and Terraform installed.